-5) Finally, there is our current favorite shifting solution for the Rohloff hub, fairly new on the market.
-A Dutch company, Van Nicholas, now manufactures a split, drop-style handle bar that will accommodate the Rohloff twist shifter or twist shifter light.
+5) Finally, there is our favorite shifting solution for the Rohloff hub.
+A Dutch company, Van Nicholas, manufactures a split, drop-style handle bar that will accommodate the Rohloff twist shifter or twist shifter light (also Pinion twist shifter, BTW).
 The twist shifter light fits the hand perfectly so when riding on the tops, no lateral hand movement is needed for performing shifts.
 Also, many captains find the physical effort needed to shift with the Rohloff product is less than required to shift a Co-Motion shifter.

 The Rohloff twist shifter light mounted on Van Nicholas bars.
 This captain's current favorite set up.

 Living with a Rohloff-equipped bicycle has pros and cons, and requires a bit of compromise on occasion.
 The hub is clean, durable, dependable, low maintenance, and requires no adjustment (all features, by the way, that make it very attractive for travel).

 It does add cost and weight, compared to a chain and derailleur drive train.
 Comparing Co-Motion models, switching from a chain and derailleur drive train to the Rohloff and belts adds $2325 to the cost of the bicycle.
 According to Rohloff their system weighs some 220 grams more than a comparable chain and derailleur system; on our own bikes we've measured the increased weight at closer to 2 pounds.